-With some gentle, fluid and repetitive movements you will become more aware of your posture, breath, focus and any latent emotion you are still holding onto.
+With some gentle, fluid and repetitive movements, you will become more aware of your posture, breath, focus and any latent emotion you are still holding onto.
 It is the most sensible beginning to a consciousness practice and will prepare you for the more challenging practices to come.
-And it feel AMAZING!
+And it feels AMAZING!

 Although Qi Gong is good for health and longevity in general, there are certain practices that are specific and therapeutic.
 Have you heard the expression, “Just let go!”
-Well, letting go is about the most active form of Spiritual practice there is.
-In Week four you will learn the fine art of releasing memories and habits out of your body, heart and soul while lying in your bed (or anywhere you like), getting ready for a night of deep sleep.
+Well, letting go is the most active form of Spiritual practice there is.
+In Week four you will learn the fine art of releasing memories and habits out of your Body, Heart, and Soul while lying in your bed (or anywhere you like), getting ready for a night of deep sleep.
 Lying meditation is a gift to those who have a hard time falling asleep, as well as to those who need to release the past from their lives.

 Our next adventure in Mindfulness is called an Awareness Frequency Practice.
 This is a real game changer for anyone who needs to maintain their calm throughout the day.
 There are many ways to explore this practice, but the most common approach is to find a place to become very still, both inside and out.

 In order to deepen your awareness and Qi Gong practice, you will need to learn about meridian theory and basic Chinese Medicine.